-Retirements are about endings and beginnings and whatever you say about a retiree should be heartfelt and descriptive of the retiree's contributions in the workplace.
+Retirements are about endings and beginnings and whatever you say about a retiree should reflect the person's contributions in the workplace and the impact they have had on the accomplishments and atmosphere of the organization over the years.

 The best time to start thinking about your retirement is before your boss does.